AlejusMaximus/AndroidStudioProjects/README.md

 It contains my Android learning projects.

-Some of them are from Coursera courses that I've taken.
+Some of them are from coursera.org (Lawrence Angrave - University of Illinois at Urbana-Champaign)

 Enjoy! :-)